 Citibank Tower (if it ever gets underway): 200+ homes

-Once again, for this latest Carpetright plan the planning app number is DC/17/102049 and comments can be made after searching here.
+The planning ref is DC/17/102049 and comments can be made after searching here.